ad1mt/Multi-Word-Int/README.md

 - an optimisation in the divide algorithm, taken from Knuth/Warren.
 - bug fixes in Multi_Int_X2_to_Multi_Int_X48, Multi_Int_X3_to_Multi_Int_X48 and Multi_Int_X4_to_Multi_Int_X48 conversion routines.
 - bug fix in division routine
+- bug fix in unary minus routine
-- note that Real/Float to Multi-Int conversion is currently buggy with large exponents; I'm working on a fix
+- note that Real/Float to Multi-Int conversion has unfixed bugs; I'm working on a fix